martanto/magma-multigas/README.md

 ---

-We can do filtering all the data we have by using this code.
-At this example I am trying to select ALL the data between `start_date = 2024-05-17` and `end_date = 2024-06-18`
+We can filter the data we have by using the code below.
+At this example we will select data between `start_date = 2024-05-17` and `end_date = 2024-06-18`.
 ```python
 data_filtered = multigas.where_date_between(start_date='2024-05-17', end_date='2024-06-18').save(file_type='excel')
 ```